Skip to main content

 Most recently, he published "Hobbes on Submission to God," in the Blackwell Companion to Hobbes (2021).

-At Kent State, he often teaches Introduction to Formal Logic, Ethical Theory, Metaethics, and Ancient Greek Philosophy.
+At Kent State, he often teaches Introduction to Formal Logic, Ethical Theory, Metaethics, and Ancient Philosophy.
 He is past president of the Ohio Philosophical Association, former chair of the American Philosophical Association Committee on Philosophy and Computers, and former Executive Board Member of the International Association for Computing and Philosophy.
-He serves as Sovereign (chief executive) of the International Hobbes Association.
+He has served as Sovereign (chief executive) of the International Hobbes Association since 2018.
 His current research project explores the coherence of Kant's late conception of virtue.

 Affiliations